thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 ## Objectives

-* Explain what cryptographic password hashing is.
+* Explain what a cryptographic hash function is.
-* Explain why cryptographic password hashing hashing is important.
+* Explain why a cryptographic hash function is important.
 * Explain what a salt is.
 * Explain why using a salt is important.
 * Explain the process of user registration.